Date First Published: December 2, 2014

 FUNCTIONS OF CLINICAL INFORMATION SYSTEM (CIS)

-- perform procedures that affect them physically, physiologically or psychologically
+- the performance of procedures that affect patients physically, physiologically or psychologically

-Care givers providing direct care are called ‘clinicians’, a term that refers not only to doctors and nurses but also includes Dietitians, Therapists, Clinical psychologists, Clinical pharmacists, Clinical Microbiologists, Interventional Radiologists, Endoscopists, Optometrists, Audiologists and many others.
+The term ‘clinicians’ refers not only to doctors, nurses and midwifes but also includes Dietitians, Therapists, Clinical psychologists, Clinical pharmacists, Clinical Microbiologists, Interventional Radiologists, Endoscopists, Optometrists, Audiologists, Social workers and many others.

 CLINICAL CARE PROCESSES

-Traditionally clinicians consider their work activities as a series of steps that are both technical and cognitive.
-These ‘Clinical Care Processes’ form the series of processes performed by care providers in providing clinical services to a patient.
-They consist of:
+Traditionally, clinicians consider their work activities as a series of steps that are both technical and cognitive.
+These ‘Clinical Care Processes’ form the series of procedures performed by care providers in providing clinical services to a patient.
+The term processes is used in clinical practice to include all types of activities whereas the term procedure is often incorrectly restricted to the act of performing something on the patient.
+The processes (or procedures) consist of:

 - Physical Examination